crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_browser_chrome.md

 ---
 id: integration_chrome
-title: Chrome Plugin
+title: Chrome Extension
 sidebar_position: 1
 ---

-The Chrome Plugin allows you to quickly select an IP on some web page and query it in CTI API.
+A Chrome extension which allows you to quickly select an IP on some web page and query it in CTI API.

 ## Installation